What is a crawl space?

 What Is a Crawl Space Jack?

-A crawl space jack is also sometimes referred to as a screw jack.
+A crawl space jack is also sometimes referred to as a "screw jack."

 Traditional crawl space jacks provide a cost-effective way to fix bouncy, bowing floors.
 They are most often adjustable and easily installed by a licensed professional.